89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 We now are in a GNOME 42 session inside Fedora Rawhide while our main OS remains Centos.

-## Running Latest KDE
+## Running Latest KDE Plasma

-We can do the same with KDE also, let's first set up the host's systemd session sharing with the container:
+We can do the same with Plasma also, let's first set up the host's systemd session sharing with the container:

 ```shell